Shalini-Shukla/github-upload/Final-Project1-Submissions/README.md

 ### Spark

-1. Create a new deployment using the Spark Image that you uploaded on the Cloud Registry.
+1. Create a new deployment using the Spark Image that you uploaded on the Cloud Registry by navigating to that image and clicking on Deploy to GKE option.
 Keep the yaml configurations as it is.
-2. Create a service to expose this deployment where Target Port: 8080 Port: 8080.
+2. Once the deployment is created, create a service to expose this deployment where Target Port: 8080 Port: 8080.
 3. Once the service is created, navigate to the URL